 Andrew Hans Peterson (1878-1953) was a leading figure in commerce and business in early Duncan.

-His former home on Ingram Street is a Duncan Heritage Building, now known the Green Door.
+His former home on Ingram Street, built for him in 1903 by contractor Samuel Robinson, is a Duncan Heritage Building, now known the Green Door.
 He was also a partner (with Thomas Pitt and William P. Jaynes) in Cowichan Merchants Ltd., which built the Cowichan Merchants Building, a downtown Duncan landmark.

 Here is a brief biography of Andrew Hans Peterson taken from his 1953 obituary in the local Cowichan Leader newspaper:

 “Peterson – Death last week in Vancouver removed a Duncan pioneer who had contributed to the growth of this community in many fields, chiefly the mercantile.

 Mr. Andrew H. Peterson, 75, died on Wednesday morning and was buried there on Friday afternoon, near his late wife, the former Agnes Grassie, who predeceased him two years ago.

 Mr. Peterson was born at Port Blakely, Washington on August 3, 1878, the son of John H. And Sophie Dorothy Peterson.
 He was educated at Port Townsend in the same State.